HolidayOugi/Sma5hMusic-Extra/README.md

 Custom Victory Themes can now be generated from an option in the Extra submenu.

 Victory themes can be generated for both base-game and custom characters.
-When generating one for a base-game character, the user can either replace the default victory theme or assign a custom Tone ID, allowing characters that normally share a victory theme to use separate ones.
+When generating a theme for a base-game character, there's the option to either replace the default victory theme or assign a custom Tone ID to it, allowing characters that normally share a victory theme to use separate ones.

 ![Victory](https://elixi.re/i/o3oru.png)